Self-organized homogenization of flow networks: Results

-To address how the distribution of enzyme within a channel network is determined by the physical parameters, we numerically solve enzyme dynamics in two parallel channels.
-Initially, we vary the width of the narrower channel while keeping the width of the wide channel constant.
-After perfusing the channels with a steady concentration of the enzyme for \SI{1}{min}, we score homogenization success by $\sigma(t)/\sigma(0)$, which is the normalized standard deviation of the normalized hydraulic resistance, see Fig.~\ref{fig:theory}b. $\sigma(t)/\sigma(0)$ starts with a value of 1 and decreases when the resistances homogenize, thus a lower final value indicates better homogenization.
-We observe, that homogenization is less and less successful if the narrower channel is initially a lot narrower than the wide channel.
-Mapping out the evolution of the normalized channel-averaged enzyme concentration $\left<\bar{c}(x,t)\right>=\int_0^L\bar{c}(x,t)\diff{x}/(C_0L)$ over time in both parallel channels for unsuccessful homogenization reveals that the enzyme concentration in the narrower channel rises much slower over the course of the enzyme pulse compared to the enzyme pulse of the wider channel, see Fig.~\ref{fig:theory}a.
-This delay in enzyme concentration results in less erosion of the narrower channel compared to the wide channel and therefore less homogenization.
-We quantify the time scale to reach enzyme concentration equilibrium $t_{\mathrm{eq}}$ as the time at which the concentration reached 70\% of its equilibrium value, see Fig.~\ref{fig:theory}a.
-Indeed, long equilibration time-scales well predict low homogenization success, see Fig.~\ref{fig:theory}b.
-Mechanistically, the equilibration time-scale is set by the time it takes the influx of enzymes $J$ across channel cross-section $w\cdot H$ to reach the enzyme concentration upstream of both channels $C_0$ within the entire channel volume considering a channel length $L$, i.e.~$t_{\mathrm{eq}}=C_0 L w H/J$.
-For comparable absorption and desorption rates, the enzyme influx is given by $C_0 U_{\mathrm{eff}}wH$, see Supp.~Mat.~10, predicting the equilibration time to
+Therefore, we next address how the dynamics of enzyme distribution over a junction within a two-channel network affect homogenization.
+Mapping out the evolution of the normalized channel-averaged enzyme concentration $\left<\bar{c}(x,t)\right>=\int_0^L\bar{c}(x,t)\diff{x}/(C_0L)$ over the course of a \SI{1}{min} pulse in two parallel channels disparate in width shows that both channels eventually reach the upstream enzyme concentration.
+Yet, the rise in enzyme concentration is much slower in the narrower channel compared to the wider channel, see Fig.~\ref{fig:theory}a.
+We assess the impact of these disparate enzyme dynamics on homogenization by scoring the normalized standard deviation of the normalized hydraulic resistance $\sigma(t)/\sigma(0)$, while systematically varying the width of the narrower channel but keeping the width of the wide channel constant, see Fig.~\ref{fig:theory}b.
+Over time $\sigma(t)/\sigma(0)$ decreases from 1 when the resistances homogenize.
+Thus, a lower final value indicates better homogenization.
+We observe that homogenization is less and less successful if the narrower channel is initially considerably narrower than the wide channel.
+We hypothesize that a narrower channel results in a longer time to equilibrate the inflowing enzyme concentration to the upstream enzyme concentration, such that there is less erosion of the narrower channel compared to the wide channel and, therefore, less homogenization.
+To test our hypothesis, we quantify the timescale to equilibrate to the upstream enzyme concentration $t_{\mathrm{eq}}$ as the time at which the concentration reached \SI{70}{\%} of the upstream enzyme concentration, see Fig.~\ref{fig:theory}a.
+Indeed, long equilibration timescales accurately predict low homogenization success, see Fig.~\ref{fig:theory}b.
+Mechanistically, the equilibration timescale is set by the time it takes for the influx of enzyme $J$ across the channel cross-section $w\cdot H$ to reach the enzyme concentration upstream of both channels $C_0$ within the entire channel volume considering a channel length $L$, i.e.~$t_{\mathrm{eq}}=C_0 L w H/J$.
+Neglecting diffusive influx at $\mathrm{Pe}>1$ considered here, the enzyme influx is given by $J=C_0 U^{\mathrm{eff}}wH$.
+Therefore, the equilibration time results in